Substance Abuse and Prevention

 Contact: ExcelServ at 1-800-628-8305

-In addition to psychological counseling, the counseling center provides information and referrals concerning substance abuse treatment.
+In addition to psychological counseling, Student Wellness Services provides information and referrals concerning substance abuse treatment.
 Intervention efforts consist of individual feedback sessions and prevention workshops to empower students toward a positive life.

 Alcoholics Anonymous (AA), 352-7344

 Alanon-Support for those affected by an alcoholic,